Computer keyboard, mouse, file cabinets, alarm clock, lamp & paper flying about

 Environmental impact

 Reducing your digital footprint can help improve sustainability efforts.
 Although you can't see the data and how it impacts the world, all digital clutter that exists is stored on servers somewhere, which consume large amounts of energy.
-Data centers that house these servers are expected to consume 20% of the world’s electricity by 2025.
+Data centers that house these servers were expected to consume 20% of the world’s electricity by 2025.
 So try to be a part of the solution by keeping your footprint small.

 Decluttering your digital space can improve your productivity and help you focus on your goals with fewer distractions.
 The key is to make sure you’ve properly identified the source of the clutter and organize or get rid of it without looking back.
 Start the year off right by deleting the digital mess from your computer and your mind.